ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Unit.md

 With the success of the Spanish Conquistadors, Cortez and Pizarro, Spain acquired a new Empire that they called New Spain.
 The Spanish Empire was to last for the next 300 years and make Spain a wealthy and powerful European country.
 The Empire however, had to be administered with a line of command from the top down.
-The foundations of the Empire would be based on 1) Feudalism 2) Patriarchal Society 3) Paternalistic Society Feudalism = Social, economic and political organization of Medieval Europe.
+The foundations of the Empire would be based on Feudalism, Patriarchal Society, and Paternalistic Society

+**Feudalism** = Social, economic and political organization of Medieval Europe.
 The economic structure was that of serfs (peasants) who worked the land while lords and kings provided military protection and government.
-Patriarchal Society = the social organization of society when the male, the King is at the top of society and a country is controlled from the top down.
-In New Spain, the patriarchal families controlled most countries Paternalistic Society = Society is organized with the male on top or "Father Knows Best" (King)
+**Patriarchal Society** = the social organization of society when the male, the King is at the top of society and a country is controlled from the top down.
+In New Spain, the patriarchal families controlled most countries
+**Paternalistic Society** = Society is organized with the male on top or "Father Knows Best" (King)

-II.
-Characteristics of the Spanish Empire
+### Characteristics of the Spanish Empire
-1.
-2.
-3.
-4.
-5.
-6.
-7.

 The empire was a highly centralized Empire from top to bottom with the Empire under the control of the council of Indies.
 At times, Spain had trouble administrating its large empire, but over 300 years, the Empire worked rather well.

 Because of the mercantile economic policies, there was little opportunity for local economic development, with all wealth (gold) flowing back to Spain.

 The balance of power always rested with the King, and his officials, the Viceroy and Governor, who obeyed but did not always follow.
 They did run the empire in an efficient manner.

 There was always a strong military presence that would allow Spain to rule through intimidation.
 Government was considered to be paternalistic and patriarchal and not very democratic.
 The Roman Catholic Church was not very tolerant of other religions and was an arm of the Empire.
 The social order was very feudal, with a social caste/class system that often was at odds with one another and produced conflict within the Empire.
-Ill.
-Social Classes:
+### Social Classes:
 1. Peninsulars - were white Spaniards born in Spain and controlled the colonial governments in New Spain.
 They consisted of Viceroys, Governors, Governor General, Captain-Generals and major bureaucrats.
 Some were also wealthy businessmen, landowners and Dons of patriarchal families.